GANESH-A0508/spring-boot-build-image/README.md

 # Spring Boot Build Image with Cloud Native Buildpacks

-This repository demonstrates how to create a Spring Boot application, package it using Cloud Native Buildpacks with the `spring-boot-maven-plugin` dependency, and run it using Docker.
+This repository demonstrates how to create a Spring Boot application, package it using Cloud Native Buildpacks with the `spring-boot-maven-plugin`, and run it using Docker.

 ## 🚀 Features